drovani/drovani.github.io/_posts/2016-09-15-User-Can-Create-New-Patron.md

 - eventsourcing
 - factory
 - ddd
+- vigiljouney
 ---

 The first thing that I learned with Dependency Injection is that it encourages a mindset of "I'll figure that out that later."
+This allows me to put in the bare minimum for what might pass a test, even though I know it will have all kinds of complex integration somewhere down the line.
+To start this little experiment, I am going to put together a tiny amount of arguably functional code.
+I will start with the very simple definition of what a User is, what it means to Create an entity, and how a Patron is represented.

-## * "User"
+## <sup>*</sup>"User"

 A "User" in this case is the arbitrary creator of a command and consumer of the factory.
 For now, the User is the test suite (powered by xUnit).